 Open to students who have applied and been accepted to the honors program.
 Aquinas Scholars Honors Students take several courses together as a cohort.

 Open to all business majors.
-Students will take the community service course of Business 200 while living in a community.
+Students will take introductory business coursed together while living in a community.

-Open to anyone who has decided to major or minor in Catholic Studies.
+Open to anyone who is interested in Catholic Studies.
 Students will take two core courses together: one in theology and the other in philosophy.

 Open to all majors and ideal for communication and journalism (COJO) majors.
 Students will take COJO 111 together in the fall.

 Open to students interested in engaging in social justice issues and who want to connect with an build community with other engages students.
 Students will have the option of taking one of two courses as part of this LLC.